 The primary data source is the Center's list of rural hospital closures.
 Although the list began with tracking closures beginning in 2010, the Center has been working backward to expand the list from earlier periods.
 The Center recently posted closures beginning in 2005 and is building the list of closures back to 1990.

 Economic outcomes come from the U.S. Bureau of Labor Statistics (unemployment), U.S. Bureau of Economic Analysis (per-capita income), and the U.S. Census Bureau (population).
-Data on hospitals and other institutional providers will come from the Centers for Medicare & Medicaid Services' Provider of Services files.
-The Area Health Resource File will provide data on physicians and other health professionals at the county level.
-Medicare cost report data will be used to augment key variables likely to modify the effect (e.g., number of employees and/or payroll).
+Data on hospitals and other institutional providers came from the Centers for Medicare & Medicaid Services' Provider of Services files.
+The Area Health Resource File provided data on physicians and other health professionals at the county level.
+Medicare cost report data was used to augment key variables likely to modify the effect (e.g., number of employees and/or payroll).